We may earn money or products from the companies mentioned in this post.

 Quirky Bratislava statues

 There are several quirky bronze statues in Bratislava that have become somewhat of a tourist attraction themselves.
-Man at Work, which is a statue of a smiling sewer worker coming out of a manhole, is perhaps the most famous and photographed of the Bratislava statues.
+Man at Work or Cumil, which is a statue of a smiling sewer worker coming out of a manhole, is perhaps the most famous and photographed of the Bratislava statues.
+In fact, it has even claimed its spot as one of the most famous statues in Europe.
 As you explore Old Town make it a point to find all of the iconic statues sprinkled around the area.
 You will literally just stumble upon these whimsical statues as you stroll through the town.
 Usually, there are crowds of people taking photos around the statues in Bratislava, so follow the crowds and you are bound to find them.

 If you are visiting Bratislava with kids, finding the statues can be a fun treasure hunt that will keep your kids engaged and interested as you are sightseeing.
 We had fun taking silly photos and being tourists, which I think everyone should do from time to time.